Permanent Gauges are a remarkable source of information of both long term production data and the capture of occasional

 Mirroring involves copying the data tag from the historian into a gauge item in KAPPA-Server.
 Once this is done the gauge item is kept updated by an internal process that checks for additional data and mirrors them.

-Low Frequency Data (PDG)
+Low Frequency Data (Permanent Gauges)

 Time-lapse data with measures recorded with intervals greater than 15 minutes can be considered as low frequency data.
 Reallocated production data are a good example of such data.
 These data can be mirrored (copied) from production databases into a direct data type item in KAPPA-Server and kept automatically updated.